mbenoukaiss/teletel/README.md

 # Teletel

 It’s 1997, and the Minitel is revolutionizing the way people connect.
-Since its launch in 1982, this pioneering device has already become a global sensation, offering fast and compact ways for people to access everything : telephone directories, video games, real-time communication with friends, family and even... well, let’s just say it’s versatile.
+Since its launch in 1982, this pioneering device has already become a global sensation, offering fast and compact ways for people to access everything: telephone directories, video games, real-time communication with friends, family and even... well, let’s just say it’s versatile.
 As the Minitel continues to gain market shares against the internet, it is a crucial time for developers to create innovative applications that will shape the future.
 Enter `teletel`, a Rust library that opens up new possibilities